High-Dimensional Bernstein Von-Mises Theorems for Covariance and Precision Matrices: BvM results for dense covariance or precision matrices

 \begin{lemma} Given Assumptions \ref{as1} and \ref{as2}, the matrix-$F$ prior on $\uSigma$, as defined in (\ref{prior3s}), will satisfy Assumption \ref{as3}, even when $\nu^*=O(p_n)$. \end{lemma}

-A proof is provided in the supplemental document (\cite{supp}).
+A proof is provided in the supplemental document (\cite{supp1}).
 With the above lemmas in hand, we now present the key findings of this paper in an unstructured setting.
-We first establish the BvM results for the covariance matrix $\uSigma$ in the following theorem. \begin{theorem}{\textbf{(BvM Theorem for a Covariance Matrix)}} Let $Y_1, Y_2, \cdots, Y_n$ be independent and identically distributed Gaussian mean zero random variable and covariance matrix $\uSigma$.
-Consider a working Bayesian model that utilizes one of the sequences of priors $\{\Pi_{1n}(\cdot)\}_{n\geq1}$ satisfying Assumption \ref{as3}, and assume that true data generating mechanism (see Section \ref{sec2}) satisfies Assumptions \ref{as1}-\ref{as2}.
+We first establish the BvM results for the covariance matrix $\uSigma$ in the following theorem. \begin{theorem}{\textbf{(BvM Theorem for a Covariance Matrix)}} Consider a working Bayesian model for the covariance matrix $\uSigma$ which combines a Gaussian likelihood (\ref{likelihood1}) and utilizes one of the sequences of priors $\{\Pi_{1n}(\cdot)\}_{n\geq1}$ satisfying Assumption \ref{as3}, and assume that true data generating mechanism (see Section \ref{sec2}) satisfies Assumptions \ref{as1}-\ref{as2}.
 Then

 where $\uT_1=\sqrt{n}(\uSigma-\uS)$ and $\phi(\uT_1;\uS)$ denotes the probability density function of the $\mathcal{SMN}_{p \times p}(\uO,\;2 \uB_p^T\\(\uS\otimes\uS)\uB_p)$ distribution as defined in Section \ref{sec2}. \end{theorem} Theorem \ref{th_sigma} essentially states that the TV norm between the posterior distribution of $\sqrt{n}(\uSigma-\uS)$ and a $\mathcal{SMN}_{p \times p}(\uO,\;2 \uB_p^T(\uS\otimes\uS)\uB_p)$ converges to zero in probability as $n\to\infty$.
 In other words, under Assumptions \ref{as1}-\ref{as3}, we can approximate the posterior distribution of $\sqrt{n}(\uSigma-\uS)$ effectively using a symmetric matrix variate normal distribution with mean $\uO$, and with a scale parameter $2 \uB_p^T(\uS\otimes\uS)\uB_p$.
 This finding proves particularly valuable for constructing credible intervals for (possibly multi-dimensional) functionals of $\uSigma$ directly, as the distribution of $\mathcal{SMN}_{p \times p}(\uO,\;2 \uB_p^T(\uS\otimes\uS)\uB_p)$ can be completely determined from the available data.